davidwickerhf/quackstagram/README.md

 ## Profit Maximization Queries

-Based on the provided MySQL schema, here are the SQL queries to answer each of the questions:

 1. **List all users who have more than X followers where X can be any integer value.**

    ```sql